Theory of orientation averaging in X-ray spectroscopies: understanding polarization dependence in a Cartesian tensor

 The only RIXS feature exhibiting obvious angular dependence is situated at 6.5 eV energy loss (Fig.~\ref{fig:vtcRIXS}).
 The corresponding constant energy transfer (CET) cuts are shown in Fig.~\ref{fig:vtcRIXScut} (top).
 Our calculations quantitatively reproduce this result (Fig.~\ref{fig:vtcRIXScut}, bottom).

 The transition path associated to this peak involves intermediate states of type $2p^54f^{0/1}5d^1$, all decaying to the antibonding state.
 Alternatively, one can describe this process as the excitation of a $2p$ electron to a $d$ state, followed by its decay that fills the core hole and, due to the core-hole interaction, concomitantly triggers a valence band excitation (i.e. an electron is promoted from the bonding to the antibonding state).
-For this pathway, the same electron is involved in both absorption and emission steps of the RIXS process.
-Depending on the authors, this is referred as a \emph{participator} \cite{Kotani_Spectator_2012} or \emph{indirect} RIXS process \cite{Brink_Theory_2005}, in contrast to \emph{spectator} or \emph{direct} RIXS processes, which involve two distinct electrons.
+For this pathway, the same electron is involved in both absorption and emission steps of the RIXS process - in other words, the final state contains no $5d$ excitation.
+Depending on the authors, this is referred as a \emph{participator} \cite{Kotani_Spectator_2012} or \emph{indirect} RIXS process \cite{Brink_Theory_2005, Ament_Resonant_2011}, in contrast to \emph{spectator} or \emph{direct} RIXS processes, which involve two distinct electrons.

 From a group-theoretical perspective, the transition pathway associated to the 6.5~eV energy loss peak is peculiar in that it connects initial and final states of $A_{1g}$ symmetry.
 In this case the scattering is isotropic (Thomson-like) with the following structure of the $\mathbf{M}$ tensor: